miklevin/MikeLev.in/_posts/2024-10-17-software-deployment-with-nix-flakes.md

 ## Mitigating o1-preview's Concerns

-Me: Yes!
+**Me**: Yes!
 You are indeed correct and consistent with my own thoughts.

 1. I created a new GitHub account specifically for this purpose and have generated an SSH key pair specifically for this app and have used the private key of the combo only as a deploy key, putting the public key in GitHub as a read-only deploy key and the private in the repo rot13 encoded so GitHub doesn't flag it.
 Even so, the risk is isolated with a dedicated GitHub account and dedicated key-pair with limited authorization and access.